 Alkira now offers a suite of services for adults with an intellectual disability.
 These include day service programs, activities and supports within the community; further education and training opportunities beyond secondary school; homes in which people are supported to live with friends as well as respite accommodation for up to six people at any one time; opportunities and support to secure volunteer and work placements within the community; as well as after-hours recreational activities and supported group holidays.

-Alkira is proud to provide these services and shall continue to grow and expand to meet the needs of our clients.
+Alkira is proud to provide these services and shall continue to grow and expand to meet the needs of our participants.